damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 ![Log in as other user as GitLab Admin](/images/8_1/loginas.png)

+Visit a user through the admin panel to find the button above.

 ### Quick Submit

 Simply use `CMD+ENTER` on Mac or `CTRL+ENTER` on Win / Linux to quickly